-It’s often said that one person’s problem, whether it be an illness or otherwise, will have some level of effect on his or her loved ones.
+The presence of an illness in one person will affect an entire family unit, friend group, or business.
 This is especially true when it comes to addiction.
-In fact, addiction is often referred to as “the family disease”1 due to the extreme consequences that an individual’s substance abuse problem has on his or her family, wreaking havoc on the family dynamic and even risking each family member’s mental and emotional well-being.
+In fact, addiction is often referred to as “the family disease”1 due to the extreme consequences that an individual’s substance abuse problem has on his or her family.
+Substance use often wreaks havoc on the family dynamic and strains each family member’s mental and emotional well-being.

-Families Can Heal from Addiction in Family Therapy
+Families Can Heal from Addiction in Family Recovery Programs

-The concept of family therapy is based on a systems perspective wherein damage or healing in one part of a system will also affect other parts of the system accordingly.
-As such, it’s appropriate for a family to become involved in the healing journey 4 because they were affected by the individual’s alcoholism or drug addiction.
-Moreover, family support can be an asset to addiction recovery, but it’s essential that loved ones become knowledgeable about addiction and learn how to help rather than hinder an addict’s recovery.
-With knowledge comes another important goal, which is prevention.
-Given that alcoholism and drug addiction have been shown to run in families, helping a family learn how to promote the addict’s continued sobriety will make it less likely for the disease to appear later in the family line.
+Because the entire family is impacted by an addiction, the entire family may need to learn new coping skills.3 Family support can be an asset to addiction recovery, but it’s essential that loved ones become knowledgeable about addiction and learn how to help rather than hinder an addict’s recovery.
+Because alcoholism and drug addiction have some genetic components, helping a family learn how to promote the addicted person’s sobriety will make it less likely for the disease to appear later in the family line.

 Find Freedom and Health at Black Bear Lodge